Join Us

 • Experience with real-world robotic systems

-• 3rd/4th year student with high GPA
+• 3rd/4th year student/Master student with high GPA

 • Duration: 6 months (remote + onsite), at least 2 months onsite (with stipend)